Rook Endgame Basics

 • Because rooks in front of pawns can be captured more easily - The rook is not in greater danger of capture in front versus behind.
 The advantage is about scope and power: the rook controls more squares from behind the pawn.

-• Because rooks need to protect the king from behind - While king safety matters, the principle of rooks behind passed pawns is about maximising the rook's effectiveness in supporting or restraining the pawn, not about king defense.
+• Because rooks need to protect the king from behind - While king safety matters, the principle of rooks behind passed pawns is about maximizing the rook's effectiveness in supporting or restraining the pawn, not about king defense.

 • Because it is easier to checkmate from behind - The principle is not about checkmate but about pawn support.
 Rooks behind passed pawns are more effective at both pushing their own pawns and restraining the opponent's pawns.

-Professor Archer - A chess coach grounded in classical literature, built to teach adult beginners with patience and clarity.
+Written and fact-checked by the Old School Chess editorial team, and taught in the voice of Professor Archer, our teaching character.
+A chess coach grounded in classical literature, built to teach adult beginners with patience and clarity.
 Developed with research and AI.
 Human-reviewed.